AntzCode/opensource-socialnetwork-devdocker/README.md

 See the [Github Issue #1](https://github.com/AntzCode/opensource-socialnetwork-devdocker/issues/1).

-Since the ossn_data and www directories are in separate directories, they are seen by PHP as being on different volumes.
+Since the ossn_data and www directories are mounted separately in docker, they are seen by PHP as being on different volumes.

 There is a known [bug in PHP](https://bugs.php.net/bug.php?id=54097) that means